esm7/obsidian-vimrc-support/README.md

 - Custom mapping/unmapping commands in addition to the defaults: `noremap` and `iunmap` (PRs are welcome to implement more :) )
 - `exmap [commandName] [command...]`: a command to map Ex commands.
 This should basically be supported in regular `:map`, but doesn't work with multi-argument commands due to a CodeMirror bug, so this is a workaround.
 - `obcommand` - execute Obsidian commands, see more details below.
-- `surround` - surround your selected text in visual mode with text.
+- `surround` - surround your selected text in visual mode or word in normal mode with text.
+- `pasteinto` - paste your current clipboard into your selected text in visual mode or word in normal mode.
+Useful for creating hyperlinks.

 Commands that fail don't generate any visible error for now.